It may surprise you to know that several animals walk on two legs!

 Meerkats are small mammals that belong to the mongoose family.

-These creatures are known for their cute and cuddly appearance and incredible ability to walk on two legs.
+These creatures are known for their cute, cuddly appearance and incredible ability to walk on two legs.
 Yes, that’s right – meerkats are animals that walk on two legs!

-Meerkats have adapted to their environment by developing a bipedal stance, allowing them to stand up tall and survey their surroundings.
+Meerkats have adapted to their environment by developing a bipedal stance, which allows them to stand tall and survey their surroundings.

 They often use this upright posture to look out for predators or potential prey.

-This also allows them to communicate with other members of their group through various postures and gestures.
+This also allows them to communicate through various postures and gestures with other group members.

 Aside from their unique way of walking, meerkats are fascinating creatures for various reasons.